Treatments

 Treprostinil can be administered via continuous intravenous infusion, subcutaneously (underneath the skin), inhaled and orally.
 Patients with IV infusions will need a long-term intravenous catheter connected to a battery powered medication pump which ensures a continuous flow of medication.
 Patients will need to be comfortable with self-administration and have a reliable home support environment.

 Since treprostinil can be administered subcutaneously, this avoids some of the side effects of having an intravenous catheter (such as clots in catheter and infection).
-Based on the severity of your disease and your ability to manage this medication, your PH team will decide which one is most suitable for you.
+The decision of which delivery method is optimal is based on the severity of your disease, your ability to manage this medication, and conversations regarding risks and benefits between you and your PH team.

 Intravenous and Subcutaneous treprostinil: